AdrianRistic/node.js-random-emoji-generator/README.md

 # Node.js Random Emoji Generator

-Generate random or chlsen Emojis on the command line
+Generate random or chosen Emojis on the command line

 ##usage